boringmary/telegag/README.md

-#### Telegram bot which allows you to subscribe to channels you like and get daily updates (actually whatewer time range you want)
+#### Telegram bot which allows you to subscribe to channels you like and get daily updates (actually whatever time range you want)

 !Attentions: Currently still in development.